ethereum/ethereum-org-website/src/content/developers/docs/data-structures/index.md

 sidebarDepth: 2
 ---

-The Ethereum platform creates, stores and transfers large volumes of data.
-This data must get formatted in standardised and memory-efficient ways to allow anyone to [run a node](/run-a-node/) on relatively modest consumer-grade hardware.
+Ethereum creates, stores and transfers large volumes of data.
+This data must get formatted in standardized and memory-efficient ways to allow anyone to [run a node](/run-a-node/) on relatively modest consumer-grade hardware.
 To achieve this, several specific data structures are used on the Ethereum stack.

 ## Prerequisites {#prerequisites}